-BuildBPS will provide strategic framework for facilities investments, as well as curriculum and instruction reforms that are aligned with the district’s educational vision.
-BPS and the Mayor’s Education Cabinet are working with Symmes, Maini & McKee Associates (SMMA) to develop a comprehensive set of recommendations submitted to Mayor Walsh, Superintendent Tommy Chang, and Boston School Committee by the fall of 2016.
+BuildBPS provides strategic framework for facilities investments, as well as curriculum and instruction reforms that are aligned with the district’s educational vision.
+BPS and the Mayor’s Education Cabinet worked with Symmes, Maini & McKee Associates (SMMA) to develop a comprehensive set of recommendations submitted to Mayor Walsh, Superintendent Tommy Chang, and Boston School Committee by the fall of 2016.

 Pictured: New $70 million Dearborn